 3) the employment position in the U.S. requires someone in that professional capacity and

 4) the Canadian citizen is going to work for a U.S. employer.

 Advantages of TN visas

 There are several advantages to applying for a TN visa.
-First, TN visas are valid for three years, whereas they were previously only valid for year at a time.
-This means that the TN visa is now valid for the same duration as an H-1B visa.
+First, TN visas are valid for three years, which means that the TN visa is valid for the same duration as an H-1B visa.